-Godfrey was a skilled millwright (a forerunner of the modern mechanical engineer) from the East Coast who had been recruited the year before for $1,500 a year to build a dam and lumber mill at the falls of St. Anthony (now part of the city of Minneapolis) in what was then called the Wisconsin Territory.
-It would be another two years before the area was designated the Minnesota Territory, and another decade still before the Territory was admitted to the union) by early settler and entrepreneur Franklin Steele.
+Godfrey was a skilled millwright (a forerunner of the modern mechanical engineer) from the East Coast who had been recruited by early settler and entrepreneur Franklin Steele for $1,500 a year to build a dam and lumber mill at the falls of St. Anthony (now part of the city of Minneapolis) in what was then called the Wisconsin Territory.
+It would be another two years before the area was designated the Minnesota Territory, and another decade still before the Territory was admitted to the union.
 Godfrey's letter home continues:

 "I have got the dam most done and have built some piers for the boom, and in short, I have got along with the work much better than I supposed last fall.
 I have got along better since Mr. Cheever went off than before for I have no one to bother me on my assignment."

 Six months later, Godfrey oversaw the construction of the first lumber mill at St. Anthony (with or without the irksome Mr. Cheever), and lumbermen drove the first logs down the river.
 With a new source of power and a wealth of building materials, Godfrey traveled back to Maine to fetch his wife and two small children.
 The return trip proved arduous, and while Godfrey persevered, returning to St. Anthony in late fall on horseback to commence building a 1½ story wood-frame house for his family, his wife and young children stopped to overwinter with relatives along the way.